North Dakota Fighting Hawks: Men's basketball

+The Fighting Hawks Basketball team has appeared in the Division 1 tournament 1 time.
+The most famous athlete to come from the program is former NBA coach and basketball player Phil Jackson.

+Football

+The men's football home games are held in the Alerus Center.
+The team competes at the FCS Level in the Missouri Valley Football Conference.
+Prior to Joining the Missouri Valley Football Conference, the team competed in the Big Sky Conference.

 Ice hockey (men's)

 Having won eight national championships, the men's hockey team is easily the most recognized of UND teams.
 A charter member of the National Collegiate Hockey Conference, the Fighting Hawks play in the $100+ million Ralph Engelstad Arena.